 Tears, nervous process, thinking, memory, sleep, laughter, running,

-information, breath, will, fear, love, faith, knowledge, feeling,
+information, breath, will, fear, love, faith, knowledge, sensation,

 heartbeat, instinct, brain biocurrents, analyzer, hearing, mind, perception,